Complex and Adaptive Dynamical Systems: A Primer: Finite Populations and Stochastic Escape

-\underline{\bf Time for one successful mutation} \\ Even though the number of successful mutations (\ref{evolution_mut_successful}) needed to arrive at the local optimum is small, the time to climb to the local peak can be very long, see Fig.~\ref{evolution1_fitness_climbing} for an illustration of the climbing process.
+\runinhead{{The Time Needed} for One Successful Mutation} Even though the number of successful mutations {Eq.~}(\ref{evolution_mut_successful}) needed to arrive at the local optimum is small, the time to climb to the local peak can be very long{;} see Fig.~\ref{evolution1_fitness_climbing} for an illustration of the climbing process.

 We define by